-In the past year, Netflix has made significant improvements, such as updating and strengthening parental controls and increasing the age rating on app stores to 12+.
+Netflix has made significant improvements, after being named to the Dirty Dozen list in previous years, such as updating and strengthening parental controls and increasing the age rating on app stores to 12+.
 The improvements to its parental controls now include setting pin-features to access specific profiles, while modifying the rating on app stores gives much more power to adults about what content is appropriate for the youth in their life to consume.

 However, while improved parental controls and modified app rating have made the platform safer for children and families, there is still an abundance of content hosted and produced by Netflix that is harmful to minors and that normalizes sexual violence and the commercial sexual exploitation industry.

 We have previously criticized Netflix for the amount of sexually explicit material on its platform and this problem seems to have only worsened.
 Sociologists and journalists have observed a trend of ever more graphic, ever more frequent sexual content on Netflix.
 For example, sociologist Jennifer Gunsaullus states, “It was always quite sexy but it does feel like there is a lot more sex now — just look at the names of shows… Netflix is blunt with using sex as a way of getting people’s attention.”
 The Sunday Times recently published an article titled Netflix is now Sexflix which went into detail about just how prominent this problem is.
 Researchers at NCOSE selected a sample of twelve popular Netflix shows and tallied the instances of sex acts and/or nudity; the total was in the thousands.
 Netflix also has a dedicated “steamy” section, to help users find sexually explicit content.
 Through all this graphic material, Netflix is fueling voyeurism, sexual objectification, and the pornified culture.
 Netflix is also contributing to a culture of toxic sexual pressure and exploitation in the media industry, as actors are increasingly required to do nude scenes.